alanng10/TypeAdoptWorth/Docue/a.md

 Class Lang is Class Lang defined by Alan Ng.

-Type adopt worth is quadruple of total type abstract opacity, relate to 1 base adopt worth unit.
+Type adopt worth is quadruple of total type abstract opacity, relate to 1 base adopt unit.

 Type adopt worth base adopt unit is
 1 human with only enough cloth and Class Lang and Class Lang require including USB port